-For your vote to be effective, it must be received by 10.00am AWST on Tuesday 11 May 2010.
+🎊 For your vote to be effective, it must be received by 10.00am AWST on Tuesday 11 May 2010.

-Step 1 APPOINT A PROXY with an X) Checking (mark box properties) petting ap R if you are NOT appointing the nairman of the Meeting as your boxy, please write the name of the rson or body corporate (excluding the registered unitholder) you are pointing as your proxy proxy and to vote for me/us on my/or ur behalf at the meeting of the unitholders of B May 2010, at the Burswood Convention Cen amed, the Chairman of the Meeting, as my/our the Bunnings Warehouse Property Trust to be held tre, Great Eastern Highway, Burswood, Western Step 2 VOTING DIREC TIONS Please note if you mark the Abstain box for the Resolution, you are directing your proxy not to vote on your behalf on a show of hands or and your votes will not be counted in computing the required majority.
-Resolution: To approve the Extension of Lease Tenure Step 3 IMPORTANT IF YOU ARE APPOINTING THE CHAIRMAN AS YOUR PROXY If the Chairman of the Meeting is appointed as your proxy and you do not direct him on how to vote in respect of the resolution, the Chairman of the Meeting will only cast your undirected proxy vote on the resolution if you mark this box.
-By marking this box, you acknowledge that the Chairman of the Meeting may exercise your undirected proxy vote even if he has an interest in the outcome of the resolution.
-Votes cast on this resolution by the Chairman of the Meeting other than as a proxy holder will be disregarded.
-The Chairman of the Meeting intends to vote undirected proxies in favour of the resolution.
-If you do not mark this box and you do not direct the Chairman of the Meeting how to vote, the Chairman of the Meeting will not cast your undirected proxy vote on this resolution, and your votes will not be counted in calculating the required majority if a poll is called on the resolution.
-Step 4 SIGNATURE OF UNITHOLDER(S) T HIS MUST BE COMPLETED Unitholder 1 (Individual) Joint Unitholder 2 (indlvidual) Joint Unitholder 3 (individual) Sole Director and Sole Company Secretar y Director Director/Company Secretary (Delete one) Contact Contact Davime
+Step 1 APPOINT A PROXY The Chairman of the Meeting (mark box with an X) Chairma proxy, pl person o the regis appointi ou are NOT appointing the an of the Meeting as your lease write the name of the or body corporate (excluding stered unitholder) you are ng as your proxy proxy and to vote for me at 10.00am (AWST) on /us on my/our bel Thursday, 13 May half at the meeting of the unitholde e is named, the Chairman of the Meeting, as my/our ers of the Bunnings Warehouse Property Trust to be held in Centre, Great Eastern Highway, Burswood, Western Step 2 VOTING DIRECTIONS Resolution: Step 3 If the Chairman resolution, the C box.
+By marking To approve the IMPORT of the Meeting is hairman of the Me e Extension of Lease Tenure FANT IF YOU ARE APPOINTIN appointed as your proxy and you d eeting will only cast your undirect knowledge that the Chairman of the Approximation of the provided and the pr other than as a p of the resolution. of the Meeting w proxy holder will b If you do not mar ill not cast your u e disregarded.
+The Chairman of th rk this box and you do not direct the he Meeting intends to vote undirected proxies in favour ne Chairman of the Meeting how to vote, the Chairman ution, and your votes will not be counted in calculating Step 4 SIGNATURE OF UNITHOLDER(S) THIS MUST BE COMPLETED Unitholder 1 (Individual) Joint Unitholder 2 (indlvidual) Joint Unltholder 3 (individual) Sole Director and Sole Com pany Secretary Director Director/Company Secretary (Delete one) Contact Name Contact Daytime Telephone Date/ /